hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 First off, what _neural style_ does is to render an input image A with the visual experience learnt from another input image B. Sometimes, this is known as _photorealistic rendering_.
 In other words, the **content** of image A remains while the **style** is changed to the one used in image B. The following pictures rendered by _neural style_ are from the original paper ([arxiv link](http://arxiv.org/abs/1508.06576)) where

 1. Image A is the original input image to be rendered.
-1. Image B is the rendered image using style of _The Shipwreck of the Minotaur_ by J.M.W.Turner, 1805.
+1. Image B is a rendered image using style of _The Shipwreck of the Minotaur_ by J.M.W.Turner, 1805.
-1. Image C is the rendered image using style of _The Starry Night_ by Vincent van Gogh, 1889.
+1. Image C is a rendered image using style of _The Starry Night_ by Vincent van Gogh, 1889.
-1. Image D is the rendered image using style of _Der Schrei_ by Edvard Munch, 1893.
+1. Image D is a rendered image using style of _Der Schrei_ by Edvard Munch, 1893.
-1. Image E is the rendered image using style of _Femme nue assise_ by Pablo Picasso, 1910.
+1. Image E is a rendered image using style of _Femme nue assise_ by Pablo Picasso, 1910.
-1. Image F is the rendered image using style of _Composition VII_ by Wassily Kandinsky, 1913.
+1. Image F is a rendered image using style of _Composition VII_ by Wassily Kandinsky, 1913.

 For instance, the style shown in Van Gogh's _The Starry Night_ is somehow peaceful, clear, purified.
 Besides, it is with high contrast and also with clean color.
 Similar style has been render in image C. I don't really understand any art.
 But Chinese reader can check this [Zhihu page](https://www.zhihu.com/question/19708222) to find out why Vincent Van Gogh's art is super good.